3manuek/3manuek/content/toolbox/2025/labs.md

 ---
-title: "Postgres on Docker laboratories"
+title: "Postgres, Databases and integration laboratories"
 subtitle: "HA, CDC and other laboratories for Postgres"
 date: 2025-11-01
 author: "3manuek"